logiblue/logiblue_wp_boilerplate/README.md

-# Artware Custom WordPress Theme
+# Boilerplate WordPress Theme

-This is a wordpress theme develop for in-house project developed by artware dev team.
+This is a skeleton for starting projects based on my own workflow.

 ## Installation